Cleaning Up the Streets: Understanding Motivations, Mental Models, and Concerns of Users Flagging Social Media Content

-While some participants could shake off their frustration as they continued to use platforms, the experiences of flagging content discouraged others to a greater extent.
-Five participants stated that negative experiences with having their flags ignored and a lack of communication from platforms decreased their motivation and made them less likely to flag content in the future.
-P1 developed a strategy when flagging to avoid wasting their effort: \textit{``I have to pick and choose because I find that a lot of times when I flag, things get ignored.''} P2, P3, and P9 developed a more grim, fatalistic take on flagging, expecting platforms to ignore most flags.
-In sum, prompt and clear feedback is essential for users to feel heard and be motivated to continue flagging efforts.
+Indeed, in some cases, participants' interpretations of what content is flaggable were translated as what content they were confident the platform would remove.
+For instance, P23 felt a post claiming that a sexual assault victim was lying should be removed because she believed that the victim in that case was telling the truth.
+However, she did not flag that post because she \textit{``felt like even pre-Elon Musk Twitter would just see that as an expression of opinion.''} P1 developed a strategy when flagging to avoid wasting their effort: \textit{``I have to pick and choose because I find that a lot of times when I flag, things get ignored.''} In a similar vein, P2, P3, and P9 developed a more grim, fatalistic take on flagging, expecting platforms to ignore most flags.
+Together, these findings make it evident that prompt and clear feedback is essential for users to feel heard and be motivated to continue flagging efforts.